All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Solihull Healthcare Partnership in the last financial year was £73,449 before tax and National Insurance.
-This is for 17 full time GPs, 18 part time GPs and 0 locum GPs who worked in the practice for longer than six months.
+The average pay for GPs working in Solihull Healthcare Partnership in the last financial year was £89,515 before tax and National Insurance.
+This is for 17 full time GPs and 18 part time GPs who worked in the practice for more than six months.

 The practice fully supports the NHS Zero Tolerance Policy.
 The aim of this policy is to tackle the increasing problem of violence against staff working in the NHS and ensures that doctors and their staff have a right to care for others without fear of being attacked or abused.